My Hustler: Critical reception

 By 1995 the critical perspective of Warhol's most influential films, including My Hustler had shifted to an appreciation of their unique, semi-documentary perspective, Stephen Holden:

 "The esthetic running through Warhol's films is an icy voyeurism.
 As witty or sexy or photogenic as Warhol's superstars may have been, their largely unstructured, crudely edited play-acting in front of his camera could also be cruelly revealing.
 Again and again, one has the feeling of confronting people with limited internal resources, desperate to be noticed at any cost."

 Censorship

 My Hustler was the subject of plainclothes police surveillance in the audience during its initial theatrical release in 1966, and on April 12 the owners of the Filmmakers' Cinematheque were served a summons to a hearing to show-cause why the theater's license should not be revoked for showing films of "sexual immorality, lewdness, perversion and homosexuality."
-On November 16, after a defense by the New York Civil Liberties Union, the charges were thrown out.
+On November 16, after a defence by the New York Civil Liberties Union, the charges were thrown out.